-James was a medical student on a graduate course.
-He had already completed an English degree and had always excelled academically.
+Fawad was a medical student on a graduate course.
+He had already completed an English degree at Cambridge and had always excelled academically.

 However, he found the first year at medical school different, struggling to adapt to the more scientific way of approaching his studies and finding it difficult to make friends.

 In the lead-up to the summer exams, he found himself becoming increasingly unhappy and withdrawn.
-As his mental health became harder to manage, he began to drink more regularly.
+As Fawad’s mental health became harder to manage, he began to drink more regularly.
 This escalated quickly, and his attendance at lectures and tutorials started to drop.
-His pastoral tutor asked James to meet with him, but he missed several appointments.
+His pastoral tutor asked Fawad to meet with him, but he missed several appointments.

 As a result of ongoing concerns, formal fitness to practise procedures were instigated at the medical school.

 Hospitals are challenging places, full of demanding individuals who openly confront the staff that run them.
-In the face of this, medical students and junior doctors must maintain a calm, well-presented and attentive demeanour, while multi-tasking in an often-frenetic environment.
+In the face of this, junior doctors must maintain a calm, well-presented and attentive demeanour, while multi-tasking in an often frenetic environment.

 Working as a junior doctor can be one of the most stressful periods of your career, but if the avenues to support services are well signposted and explored, stress can be managed, to the benefit of both staff and patients.